kyma-project/community/guidelines/content-guidelines/style-and-standards.md

 * `-n` not `--namespace`

- Short command line arguments may differ between the tools as shown in the following example:
+ Short command line arguments can differ between the tools as shown in the following example:

+* Kubernetes: `kubectl -n` equals `kubectl --namespace`
 * Helm: `helm -n` equals `helm --name` but not `helm --namespace`
-* Kubernetes: `kubectl -n` equals `kubectl --namespace`

 In such a case, explain the context in the document.